firstbanco/require_all/README.md

 If having some problems with `autoload_all` or `autoload_rel` then set `$DEBUG=true` to see how files are mapped to their respective modules and classes.

-## Methodology (except for autoload_{all|rel})

-* Enumerate the files to be loaded
-* Try to load all of the files.
-If we encounter a `NameError` loading a particular file, store that file in a "try to load it later" list.
-* If all the files loaded, great, we're done!
-If not, go through the "try to load it later" list again rescuing `NameError` the same way.
-* If we walk the whole "try to load it later" list and it doesn't shrink at all, we've encountered an unresolvable dependency.
-In this case, `require_all` will rethrow the first `NameError` it encountered.

 ## Questions?
 Comments?
 Concerns?